Mukhtar530/alx-system_engineering-devops/0x00-shell_basics/README.md

 Create a script that copies all the HTML files
 Create a script that moves all files beginning with an uppercase letter to the directory Create a script that deletes all files in the current working directory that end with the character ~.
+Create a script that creates the directories welcome